cyuanjun/SIM-TIMETABLE-to-ICS/README.md

 # SIM-TIMETABLE-to-ICS 🎯
 SIM-TIMETABLE-to-ICS is a python based tool that extracts timetable data from the SIMConnect portal and converts them into a standards-compliant iCalendar (.ics) file for seamless imports into **Google Calendar, Apple Calendar, and Outlook.**

+This script is made for SIM-UOW students, but might work for SIM students of other universities as well if the formatting of the timetable is the same.
+From what I know the structure should more or less be the same, but if for some reason it does not work, do reach out to me via LinkedIn [here](https://www.linkedin.com/in/chia-yuan-jun/) and i will try my best to help.

 ---

 ## 📊 Project Overview